WPS2 Manual

 Lens Holder: Drawing of Lens Holder.

-LED Holder: Drawing of LED Array Holder.
+LED Post: Drawing of LED Array Holder.

-Geometry Sketch: Sketch of WPS2 Optical Geometry.
+Geometry Sketch: Sketch of WPS2 optical geometry, showing field of view.

 Mounting Plate: Drawing of Mounting Plate.